ruby/prism/docs/building.md

 The following flags should be used to compile prism:

 * `-std=c99` - Use the C99 standard
-* `-Wall -Wconversion -Wextra -Wpedantic -Wundef` - Enable the warnings we care about
+* `-Wall -Wconversion -Wextra -Wpedantic -Wundef -Wno-missing-braces` - Enable the warnings we care about
 * `-Werror` - Treat warnings as errors
 * `-fvisibility=hidden` - Hide all symbols by default